Treating Lung Cancer and Mesothelioma With Botanicals

 Spices are extracted from the bark, seed, root, or fruit of a plant, and add distinct flavors and colors to food.
 Certain spices may help reduce inflammation in the body and boast antimicrobial properties.

 Ginger: This spice adds a sweet and spicy kick to everything from sushi rolls to dessert.
-Ginger contains natural compounds that stimulate digestive juices and may reduce nausea in mesothelioma patients who are receiving chemotherapy.
+Ginger contains natural compounds that stimulate digestive juices and may reduce nausea in mesothelioma patients or veterans who are receiving chemotherapy.
 Sprinkle a bit of ginger powder on fish or chicken to add extra flavor.
 Tummy troubles?
-Combine two slices of raw ginger root, hot water, and honey to make to stomach-soothing tea.
+Combine two slices of raw ginger root, hot water, and honey to make to stomach-soothing herbal medicine tea.

 Turmeric: Part of the ginger family, this brightly-colored orange herb is a popular cooking spice around the world.
 Turmeric contains a potent substance called curcumin, which has demonstrated both anti-inflammatory and anti-cancer properties in studies involving lab rats.
 However, there is no evidence it prevents cancer in humans, and it may also interfere with certain chemotherapy drugs.